uclaacm/studio-creative-tutorials/ShaderGraph/README.md

 ### Setup
 <img src="./Universal%20RP%20Package.png" align="right" width=500 alt="Universal RP package in Unity registry"/>

 For this tutorial, we will be working in a new, empty 2D project.
-Since Shader Graph is not compatible with Unity's built-in render pipeline, we will need to install one of Unity's scriptable render pipelines, such as the Universal Render Pipeline, or URP.
+Since Shader Graph is not compatible with Unity's built-in render pipeline, we will need to install the Universal Render Pipeline, or URP.
 To install this package, open the Package Manager by going to `Window → Package Manager`, then find and install the `Universal RP` package in the Unity registry.

 <img src="./Project%20Settings.png" align="right" width=500 alt="Graphics section of the project settings, with the URP pipeline asset selected"/>